Diesel Particulate Filter for gensets (DPF)

-IPU’s diesel particulate filters for gensets (otherwise known as DPFs) are aftertreatment devices that act as a physical barrier that removes particulate matter from the exhaust stream.
+IPU’s diesel particulate filters for gensets (otherwise known as DPFs) are aftertreatment devices that act as a physical barrier removing particulate matter from the exhaust stream.

 IPU’s Diesel Particulate Filters can reduce particulate matter by 95% and offer greater particulate trapping and storage capacity than other filters.

 Diesel Particulate Filters will have the biggest focus in Clean Air Zones and also in non-road mobile machinery regulations.

 Clean Air Zones aim to address sources of pollution, including particulate matter, with the hope of reducing public exposure to them.
 London already has a Clean Air Zone, with plans to introduce an Ultra-Low Emissions Zone in April 2019.
 5 cities are also required to introduce a Clean Air Zone by 2020; Birmingham, Derby, Nottingham, Leeds and Southampton.
 Click here for more information on Clean Air Zones.